jeffpar/basicdos/preview/README.md

 which was built from Microsoft's [GW-BASIC](https://github.com/microsoft/GW-BASIC) open-source files, with a little help from [OS/2 Museum](http://www.os2museum.com/wp/well-hello/).
-These two files are used for early testing and debugging only, and they will not be distributed with BASIC-DOS.
+These two files are used for early testing and debugging only, and they will not be distributed with the finished BASIC-DOS product.

 NOTE: All preview binaries shown here are *DEBUG* versions, which means that all run-time assertions are enabled, so file sizes and memory usage are larger